THE PRINCIPLES OF ANNOUNCING MONTHLY CRESCENT SIGHTING BY

-Based on the Holy Quran and the authentic Sunnah, all of the Supreme Islamic jurists upon whom there is consensus, since the time of the occultation of Imam Mahdi (ajfs) until the present day, are in agreement that the crescent moon-sighting is only confirmed through the ability to see it with the naked eye.
+Based on the Holy Quran and the authentic Sunnah, all of the Supreme Islamic jurists among whom there is consensus, since the time of the occultation of Imam Mahdi (ajfs) until the present, agree that the crescent moon-sighting is only confirmed through the ability to see it with the naked eye.

 In the age of information technology and accuracy in astronomical calculations, the following question arises: “Why do jurists not depend on astronomical research and predictions?”

 The jurists responded with detailed studies from which we briefly cite the following points:

 - The jurists believe that when Allah states, “And they ask you about the crescents, tell them that they are time references for people and for the hajj [pilgrimage]” the verse addresses people in general and serves to direct them to take the crescent as a reference point for the start of the religious months.
 However, since Allah Almighty and His prophet (pbuh&hp) did not instruct us to depend on the opinions of the astronomers then it would be unwise to do so, despite astronomy being an ancient science that is both well-known and pre-Islamic.

 - The jurists point out that the Holy Quran mentions the word “crescents,” and not the “moon,” for the crescent is one of the phases of the moon cycle.
 It is when the moon is in a specific location and angle between the sun and the earth.
 Therefore, it is essential that we do not confuse the two terms, for one represents the state of the moon at a specific phase of its cycle that is referred to as the “crescent,” while the other is a culmination of the calculations of moon movements known for thousands of years and will remain for as long as Allah pleases.